Where can I find out about whether or

 Are there accreditations agencies that are themselves bogus?

-Apart from the outright frauds, it depends on how you define “bogus”.
-If a group
+it depends on how you define “bogus”.
+If a group decides to band together and self accredit, is it bogus?
+The

-decides to band together and self accredit, is it bogus?
-The same goes for an association, or other organization that represents
+same goes for an association, or other organization that represents institutions of higher learning.
+Just because they are

-institutions of higher learning.
-Just because they are not approved to receive US government guaranteed student loan funds
+not approved to receive US government guaranteed student loan funds does not, as others would have the public believe make

-legitimacy that is important.
+them “bogus”.
+It is the students’ perception of the legitimacy that is important.
 What others think is irrelevant.

-is an organization called The Council of Higher Education Accreditation (CHEA) that claims to determine if various types of
+The Council of Higher Education Accreditation (CHEA) that claims to determine if various types of accreditation and accrediting

-accreditation and accrediting agencies are legitimate.
+agencies are legitimate.
 What is their purpose?

 Their purpose is to promote those schools and accrediting agencies they claim are legitimate.
 There are those who believe